Slightly sweet and seductively complex, a Monte Carlo is the perfect sipper for cool and mysterious nights.

 As he descended on me with his fists curled into fleshy wrecking balls, the waiter arrived with my drink.
 My attacker stopped in his tracks.
 He pointed at my cocktail.
 “What’s this?”

 Despite its recipe first appearing in David Embury’s 1948 book The Fine Art of Mixing Drinks, the Monte Carlo’s origins are largely unknown.
-The history of Benedictine, on the other hand, used in place of the sweet vermouth in this Manhattan variant, is quite well known.
+The history of Bénédictine, on the other hand, used in place of the sweet vermouth in this Manhattan variant, is quite well known.
 Invented in the 19th century by a French wine merchant named Alexandre Le Grand, the herbal liqueur’s recipe has been a closely guarded secret.
 It contains 27 herbs and spices, only 21 of which are known to the public, including aloe, hyssop, saffron, lemon balm, and arnica.
-Using this makes your Monte Carlo a little sweeter and much more complex in terms of taste than a classic Manhattan.

-What is the Best Whisky to Use in a Monte Carlo?
+What is the best whiskey to use in a Monte Carlo?

 Ingredients